gofiber/fiber/.github/README.md

 ## 👀 Examples

 Listed below are some of the common examples.
-If you want to see more code examples , please visit our [Recipes repository](https://github.com/gofiber/recipes) or visit our hosted [API documentation](https://docs.gofiber.io).
+If you want to see more code examples, please visit our [Recipes repository](https://github.com/gofiber/recipes) or visit our hosted [API documentation](https://docs.gofiber.io).

 #### 📖 [**Basic Routing**](https://docs.gofiber.io/#basic-routing)